 Some smolts are caught in dams' deadly turbines.

-Dams and reservoirs cause the smolts' journeies to take much longer, disrupting their biological transformation from fresh water to salt water.
-Historically, the migration would take about a week on snow melt swollen rivers.
+Dams and reservoirs cause the smolts' journeys to take much longer, disrupting their biological transformation from fresh water to salt water.
+Historically, the migration would take about a week on swollen spring rivers.
 Now it can take a month or more for a baby salmon to reach the ocean.

 Dams and reservoirs are the single biggest killer of Idaho's salmon.